Southern Cassowary in Australia by Mark Harper.

 the largest butterflies in the world, and Hercules Moth, one of the largest moths in the world.

-Great Barrier Reef The largest structure ever built by living things (stony corals) which is over 2000 km (1243 miles) long and covers 207,000 sq km (nearly 80,000 sq miles).
-It is not actually a single reef, but consists of thousands of smaller reefs, built over the course of about 18 million years.
+Great Barrier Reef The largest structure ever built by living things (stony corals) which is over 3000 km long and covers over 300,000 sq km.
+It is not actually a single reef, but consists of thousands of smaller reefs, built up over the course of about 18 million years.

 Birds of Australia by K Simpson and N Day.
 PUP, 2010 (Eighth Edition).